-Every time you create an audience in Personas and connect it to Personas Facebook Custom Audiences, Segment does the following:
+Every time you create an audience in Engage and connect it to Engage Facebook Custom Audiences, Segment does the following:

-- Creates a Facebook Custom Audience (of type Customer List) with a name that matches the Personas Audience.
+- Creates a Facebook Custom Audience (of type Customer List) with a name that matches the Engage Audience.

 - Adds any users that fit the audience definition, based on the matching identifiers that Facebook supports (hashed).
 Facebook uses these identifiers to match users to Facebook users in their ads system.

 - Once the audience is configured, Segment checks which users still fit the audience definition based on the same identifiers, and adds or remove users from the audience, every hour.

 Real-time to batch destination sync frequency

 Real-time audience syncs to Facebook Custom Audiences may take six or more hours for the initial sync to complete.
 Upon completion, a sync frequency of two to three hours is expected.

 You can use the Audience History feature in Facebook to see this change over time.

 Before you start, make sure you have a Facebook Ads account with “Advertiser” or “Admin” access to link Engage to Facebook Ads.